Bobby Smith (singer)

-Robert Steel Smith (April 10, 1936 - March 16, 2013), professionally known as Bobby Smith, also spelled Bobbie, was an American R&B singer notable as the principal lead singer of the classic Motown/Philly group, The Spinners (also known as the Detroit Spinners or the Motown Spinners), throughout its history.
+Robert Steel Smith (April 10, 1936 - March 16, 2013) was an American R&B singer notable as the principal lead singer of the classic Motown/Philly group, the Spinners (also known as the Detroit Spinners or the Motown Spinners), throughout its history.
 He was the principal lead singer from its formation in 1954 when he was eighteen, until his death in 2013.

 The Spinners

 The Spinners was formed circa 1954 at Lincoln High School in Ferndale, Michigan, just north of the Detroit border.
 The group had their first record deal when they signed with Tri-Phi Records in early 1961.